NFL teams taking extra precautions as COVID-19 cases spike | WTOP News

 “I lived it last year (while with San Francisco) with one of our Thursday night games where basically half the team was out,” Jets coach Robert Saleh said.
 “It’s not an ideal situation, but it adds to the amount of caution that we all need to take with hygiene, washing our hands, being masked up and all that stuff.
 I think you’re seeing a lot of the teams starting to go virtual here, and I bet by the end of next week most of them will be.”

 — Washington placed seven new players on its growing COVID-19 list, including backup quarterback Kyle Allen, defensive lineman Matt Ioannidis and receiver Cam Sims.
 The other additions: TE Sammis Reyes, OL Cornelius Lucas, S Darrick Forrest, LB Milo Eifler.
-They increase the team’s total COVID-19-affected group to more than 15 players, including starting cornerback Kendall Fuller and defensive tackle Jon Allen.
+They increase the team’s total COVID-19-affected group to 18 players, including starting cornerback Kendall Fuller and defensive tackle Jon Allen.

 — In addition to wide receiver Kadarius Toney, who was diagnosed on Monday, the Giants had two positives Wednesday with WR John Ross and LB Oshane Ximines.